Mass burial suggested for victims of the Apam Tragedy

 Deputy Superintendent of Police (DSP) Moses Osakonor, Apam District Police Commander confirmed that the children were primary and JHS pupils.

-According to the DCE, the incident though tragic and traumatizing, had offered them the opportunity to put in place stringent security measures including the formation of community task-force to help forestall such occurrences.
+According to the DCE, the incident though tragic and traumatizing had offered them the opportunity to put in place stringent security measures including the formation of a community task-force to help forestall such occurrences.

 He expressed his condolences to the bereaved families and urged them to be encouraged by the fact that God was the giver and taker of life.